 - when alone in an assigned or reserved room, cubicle or vehicle, or if the individuals present in those spaces are part of one’s household unit;

 - if granted an exemption through the Office of Disability Services due to a medical or physical condition.

 Wearing a face covering supplements, but does not replace, social distancing.
-All faculty, staff, students, and visitors should continue to maintain at least six feet separation indoors, as possible.
+Unvaccinated faculty, staff, students, and visitors should continue to maintain at least six feet separation indoors, as possible.
 Vaccinated individuals do not need to maintain six feet of distance indoors.
 Social distancing is no longer required outdoors.

 Other Personal Protective Equipment

 In nearly all situations on campus, cloth or disposable face coverings, coupled with frequent hand washing or sanitizing and social distancing, is considered effective in reducing the risk of COVID-19 transmission.
 Gloves and face shields are generally not needed by individuals practicing all recommended public health precautions.
 Face shields may not be used in place of a face covering.